 - Audio Requirements

-Is it better to go with modern full sized motherboards with SOTA CPUs (offering heaps of FLOPs); is it better to go with low power CPUs and stripped down motherboards?
+But here here are my 2 cents.
+Is it better to go with modern state of the art full sized motherboards with CPUs (offering heaps of FLOPs); or go for a low power board and CPU that's stripped down to the bare essentials?
 Are extra FLOPs necessary?
 Perhaps it's simplicity that's better?

 My answer - simplicity.